klauer/epics-sumo-mirror/doc/reference-sumo.rst

       }
   }

-The key "patches" is optional.
+The key "patches" is *optional*.
 If it is given the patches are applied to the source in the given order.

-The key "tag" is also optional, if it is given it specifies the darcs tag that is used to fetch the source.
+The key "tag" is also *optional*, if it is given it specifies the darcs tag that is used to fetch the source.

 The key "url" is a darcs repository specification (see manual of darcs for